paulscherrerinstitute/shimadzu_pump/README.md

 # Shimadzu CBM20 pump IOC
 IOC for controlling a single Shimadzu CBM20 pump.
 The library assumes that only 1 pump exists at the connection hostname.
-On startup IOC will try connecting to pump every 30 seconds, Channel Access requests will not be processed until initial connection is complete.
+On startup IOC will try connecting to pump every 30 seconds (with default settings).

 ## Note on web interface
 The web interface only works with Internet Explorer (not Edge).
 If you are using a version newer than IE7 you will need to add the IP address/hostname of the Shimadzu to the "Compatibility View Settings" list by using the settings gear on the upper right corner.